-Some of the best cheap healthy family meals use chicken.
-It’s a cheaper option for protein for meat eaters, and is versatile enough to create a variety of cheap dinner ideas.
+Some of the best super cheap healthy family meals use chicken.
+It’s a cheaper option for protein for meat eaters, and is versatile enough to create a variety of dirt cheap meal ideas.
 Chicken can create the perfect comfort food, spicy entree, or healthy dinner idea for kids.
 Certain cuts are cheaper than others, such as chicken thighs.
 Stores like Aldi’s or a purchasing in bulk from local farm options can help to cut meat costs as well.
-Some great quick dinner ideas with chicken are:
+Some great dirt-cheap meals with chicken are:

 Chicken Crockpot Meals